 The nature of symptoms often differs between two main types of rhinitis (i.e. allergic and non-allergic).
 Patients with allergic rhinitis present with significant sneezing and nasal itch, and often have troublesome ocular symptoms.
 On the other hand, patients with non-allergic rhinitis typically have symptoms that involve only the nose (primarily nasal congestion) without significant pruritus or sneezing.

 Subtle differences are also observed on physical examination.
-In allergic rhinitis, nasal mucosa is classically boggy, edematous and often with a blue-white hue.
+In allergic rhinitis, the nasal mucosa is classically boggy, edematous and often with a blue-white hue.
 The nasal examination in non-allergic rhinitis depends on the underlying cause of the disorder; mucosa can appear normal with increased clear watery secretions, but it also may be erythematous or even atrophic.

 Skin-prick testing with a set of allergens is considered the primary method for identifying specific triggers of allergic rhinitis.
 An alternative procedure is the use of allergen-specific IgE tests (such as radioallergosorbent tests) which provide an in vitro measure of a patient’s specific IgE levels against particular allergens.
-Nasal provocation test is an in vivo diagnostic method that mimics the allergen natural exposure.
+The nasal provocation test is an in vivo diagnostic method that mimics the allergen natural exposure.